-This policy applies to management, staff, families, visitors (including contractors) and children of the Service.
+This policy applies to management, the approved provider, nominated supervisor, students, staff, families, visitors (including contractors) and children of the Service.

 WHAT IS CHILD ABUSE?

 Child abuse is any action towards a child or young person that harms or puts at risk their physical, psychological or emotional health or development.
 Child abuse can be a single incident or can be a number of different incidents that take place over time.